doodymack/Machine_Learn_Stats-Assessment/README.md

 ## Explore

-Have a look at the two notebooks in this repository in Jupyter
+Have a look at the **three?** notebooks in this repository in Jupyter

 Some interesting aspects:
 The Notebook `plots.ipynb` has three different plot types as examples.
 You can edit the parameters of the plots to see different effects.